 1. Background

-C. reflexa is one of the well-known parasitic plants which is frequently utilized as a nutrient ingredient in traditional herbal tonics, functional foods as well as often used in alcoholic beverages[1-2].
-C. reflexa belonging to Convolvulaceae family, commonly known as amarbel or dodder or algushi or swarnalatha, is an enormously found traditional medicinal herb grows in Bangladesh [3].
-This plant has been found most in tropical countries likeMalaysia, Thailand, Afghanistan, and Indian subcontinent such as Bangladesh, India, Pakistan, and Nepal [4].
-Different sorts of phenolic constituents were found in C. reflexa extracts- glycosides, sterols, terpenes, unsaturated and saturated fatty acids, saturated aliphatic hydrocarbon[5-6].
+C. reflexa is one of the well-known parasitic plants which is frequently utilized as a nutrient ingredient in traditional herbal tonics, functional foods and in alcoholic beverages[1-2].
+C. reflexa belonging to Convolvulaceae family and commonly known as amarbel or dodder or algushi or swarnalatha.
+It is an enormously found traditional medicinal herb grown in Bangladesh [3].
+In addition, this plant has been found most in tropical countries likeMalaysia, Thailand, Afghanistan, and Indian subcontinent such as Bangladesh, India, Pakistan, and Nepal [4].
+Different sorts of phenolic constituents were found in C. reflexa extracts namely glycosides, sterols, terpenes, unsaturated and saturated fatty acids, saturated aliphatic hydrocarbon[5-6].
 The stem extract of C. reflexa containing phenol (23.49%) [7], kaempherol and quercitin[8].
 Furthermore, many biological active compounds were isolated from this plant extract previously like myricetin, quercetin and kaempferol[9], which possess mainly antioxidant and antidiabetic activities.
 Moreover,some therapeutically active compounds also been reported like coumarin, α-amyrin, astragalin, linoleic acid, palmitic acid, isorhamnetol,oleic acid, luteolin, stearic acid, ß-sitosterol, n-hentriacontane, and sesamin[10].
 The 4-vinylphenol isolated from this plant which is using as a flavoring agent[11].
 The stem extract of this plant showed potent antibacterial, antioxidant, anti-inflammatory activities [3].
 In addition, diuretic, anti-viral and anti-cancer [12], fever, diaphoretic, insanity, demulcent, melancholy, and fits effects also been claimed for traditional use [13].
-Besides, several studies were investigated with the extract of C. reflexa for antioxidant[14], antitumor [15], anti-epileptic [16], antihypertensive [17], anti-arthritic and nephroprotective [18], antiobesity [19],antispasmodic[20], antibacterialand antifungal [21-22], hypoglycemic, hemodynamic, antiviral, andeffects [23-26].
-Traditionally, people in Bangladesh and Nepal are consuming this plant or extract using hot water for the therapeutical benefits from jaundice, tumor, skin infections, pain, and edema[27].
+Besides, several studies were investigated with the extract of C. reflexa for antioxidant[14], antitumor [15], anti-epileptic [16], antihypertensive [17], anti-arthritic and nephroprotective [18], anti-obesity [19],antispasmodic[20], antibacterialand antifungal [21-22], hypoglycemic, hemodynamic, and antiviraleffects [23-26].
+Traditionally, people in Bangladesh and Nepal are consuming this plant or extract by using hot water decoction for the therapeutical benefits such asjaundice, tumor, skin infections, pain, and edema[27].
 The present study was designed to characterize of total phenolic and flavonoids compositions using FTIR fingerprinting and in vitro antioxidant activity.

 2.0.
 Methods